 “I understand.
 I know you wish the birth could have been different but look at your son.
 He’s perfect.
-I know it’s bad to say it, and you could have died, but it would have been even worse if you’d both died.”
+I know it’s bad that you nearly died but you are here.”

 I felt the pang of post-traumatic stress hit me like an uppercut.
 I turned away, hiding the tears that were streaming down my face.
 It was all so sobering to realise the fragility of life with a brand-new infant and I didn’t know what to do, so I kept on pushing my feelings away.

 While I was still unable to drive, I took the 15-minute bus trip to the library for Rhyme Time.
 Having no access to my best means of transport filled me with dread, but my son didn’t seem to mind.
 He slept through the whole trip and I was so enthralled by him that I missed my stop.
 I was now a kilometre from the library.
 Not willing to be defeated, I trudged the precarious main road, determined to take my baby for a morning of nursery rhymes.